Forced into marriage abroad

 Try to do the following:

-- First call the Dutch embassy or consulate on +31 247 247 247.
-Or send an email.
-Call at a time when it is safe for you to talk and no one is listening.
+• Reach out to the Dutch embassy when it is safe for you to talk and no one is listening.

-- You can also ask for help via WhatsApp.
+• Whatsapp: you can ask for help via WhatsApp.
 Add the mobile phone number of the Ministry of Foreign Affairs (+316 82 38 77 96) to your contacts on your smartphone and send us a message.
 We aim to respond within 30 minutes.
 Please note: you cannot call or text (SMS) us on this number.

 The Ministry of Foreign Affairs and the National Expertise Centre on Forced Marriage and Abandonment (LKHA) help Dutch victims of forced marriage who are abroad and want to return to the Netherlands.
 The embassy or consulate can, for example, help find temporary safe accommodation or issue travel documents.